Spring Cleaning Chores for Kids and Teens | Mydoh

 Spring Cleaning Checklist for Kids and Teens

 A pep talk is a good first step to help to minimize the sighs and eye-rolling when you hand over that spring cleaning checklist.
 Before the work begins, remind kids and teens that chores are about more than just getting a job done; they are also great skill builders.
-Tackling larger house projects could help set your tweens and teens up for managing their own households in the future.
+Tackling larger house projects could help set your kids and teens up for managing their own households in the future.
 Spending time together and working on a shared goal can also help to fill your tween and teens’ love buckets, says Judy Rickey, owner of Clutter Relief Services in Hamilton, Ont., even if they’re too cool to admit it.

 When it comes to spring cleaning, a great place to focus on first are the common areas of the home.
 There, everyone can pitch in and help to make it less overwhelming to get started.